SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-• They are open 5 days a week from Friday - Monday at 10 am to 5 pm with Thursdays from 1 pm to 8 pm.
-They are closed Tuesday and Wednesday.
+• They are open 5 days a week: Friday through Monday from 10 am to 5 pm; Thursdays from 1 pm to 8 pm.
+They are closed on Tuesday and Wednesday.

 • Admission ranges from $14 to $20 per person.
-Thursday nights are half price.
 The first Sunday of every month is free.

 • You will find it in the Civic Center District at 200 Larkin Street.

-• Most people spend about 2 to 3 hours here during their visit.
+• Most people spend about 2 to 3 hours exploring this San Francisco museum.

 Everything You Need to Know About the SF Asian Art Museum